androidessence/androidessence.com/_posts/2020-02-24-contributing-to-kotlin.md

 ```

 If you want to see the full source for vetoable, you can find it on [GitHub](https://github.com/JetBrains/kotlin/blob/master/libraries/stdlib/src/kotlin/properties/Delegates.kt#L37-L55).

-You can also look at the pull request for that change [here](https://github.com/JetBrains/kotlin/pull/1426).

 # FilterNotNull Sample